dmozhaev/doubleup/README.md

 ```

 ### Starting backend
-This part is for the backend written in Go.
-Note: It uses port 8080, so it should be free.
+This part is for backend written in Go.
+Note: uses port 8080 so it should be free.

 - Navigate to the directory containing Go project
 ```bash